 Think about creating a re-gifting box – any presents that you receive that you won’t use or don’t like can be put in here and given to someone who you think would really appreciate it at the appropriate time.

-TIP – Please label all presents in the box with who gave you it originally – it would be awful to give them it back at a later stage….
+TIP – Please label all unwanted gifts in the box with who gave you it originally – it would be awful to give them it back at a later stage….

 The other way of dealing with gifts such as this is to be honest with the giver.
 Now this really depends on who gave it to you, but close family or friends often would much prefer to know that you returned it and got something else with the money.